datanav/docs/concepts.rst

 Global
 ------

 A global is a collection of merged datatypes within the same data domain.
 I.e. customer data, lead data and partner data could all be gathered into a ``global-organization`` dataset which would contain all the data from the organization domain within the enterprise.
 Similarily ``global-person`` would contain all person domain data and ``global-asset`` all the asset domain data.
 A global also allows us to map datatypes into global properties, as defined in the global namespace, through *Master Data Management (MDM)*.
-These global properties are Sesam's equivilent to *golden records*.
+These global properties are Sesam's equivalent to *golden records*.

 In addition to creating a context in which MDM may be performed, globals comes with several other advantages such as: